 I work on developing new approaches to obtain tomographic models that better image subsurface structure, primarily using receiver functions and surface wave dispersion data.
 I have applied these imaging techniques to a variety of locations to understand problems pertaining to: 1) the role of fluids in subduction zone processes, 2) the character of lithospheric-scale magmatic systems, 3) the processes related to the terminal stages of subduction in the Tethyan system, and 4) the longevity and relative stability of cratonic crust.

-I will be starting at Purdue University‘s Department of Earth, Atmospheric, and Planetary Sciences in Fall 2020 alongside fellow seismologist Xiaotao Yang.
+I am an assistant professor in Purdue University‘s Department of Earth, Atmospheric, and Planetary Sciences alongside fellow seismologist Xiaotao Yang.
 We are both looking for motivated graduate students to help us build on the already strong reputation for seismic imaging and tectonics at Purdue.
 Don’t hesitate to contact me if interested.

 2 new publications

 Delph, J.R., Levander, A., and Niu, F., 2019, “Constraining crustal properties using receiver functions and the autocorrelation of earthquake-generated body waves”, Journal of Geophysical Research, doi:10.1029/2019JB0127929